JFarina5/Cyber-Writeups/overthewire/Bandit/Level 0/README.md

 ------------

 ## Write-up
-The purpose of this level is to log in to the system and, easily acquire our first flag.
+The purpose of this level is to log in to the system and acquire our first flag.
 To begin with, start by entering the `ssh` command behind the bandit0/overthewire address, followed by the appropriate port number of 2220 with the `-p` command:

 ```
 root@kali:~# ssh bandit0@bandit.labs.overthewire.org -p 2220